 Chart of Door Ratings and UL Labels

-UL Labels D and E are for exterior doors that are subject to fire hazards from the outside of the door.
+UL Labels D and E were used for exterior doors that are subject to fire hazards from the outside of the door; however, these are not longer used.

 Required Door Ratings Based on Partition Rating